 - BRFBW, MRFBW and TRFBW in single band operation; see subclause 4.9.1.

-- BRFBW_T'RFBW and B'RFBW in multi-band operation, see subclause 4.9.1.
+- BRFBW_T'RFBW and B'RFBW_TRFBW in multi-band operation, see subclause 4.9.1.

 Beams to be tested:

 As the requirement is TRP the beam pattern(s) may be set up to optimise the TRP measurement procedure (see annex I) as long as the required TRP output power level is achieved.